jilljenn/slides/ectel2022.md

 To generate educational data, we can have two generative models:

 - Sequence generation: Predicting the next action ID
-- Response pattern generation: Predicting the outcome given user ID and action ID
+- Response pattern generation: Predicting the outcome given user parameter and action ID

 # Utility: fake dataset should be useful